OpenFreeEnergy/alchemiscale/docs/development.rst

 See :ref:`compute` for additional details on deployment.

 After starting up, the compute service registers itself with the ``AlchemiscaleComputeAPI``, creating a :py:class:`~alchemiscale.storage.models.ComputeServiceRegistration` instance in the *state store*.
-It will then claim :py:class:`~alchemiscale.storage.models.Task``\s for execution, pull the corresponding :py:class:`~gufe.transformations.Transformation`, create and execute a :py:class:`~gufe.protocols.protocoldag.ProtocolDAG`, and push the corresponding :py:class:`~gufe.protocols.protocoldag.ProtocolDAGResult` back to the ``AlchemiscaleComputeAPI`` upon completion or failure.
+It will then claim :py:class:`~alchemiscale.storage.models.Task`\s for execution, pull the corresponding :py:class:`~gufe.transformations.Transformation`, create and execute a :py:class:`~gufe.protocols.protocoldag.ProtocolDAG`, and push the corresponding :py:class:`~gufe.protocols.protocoldag.ProtocolDAGResult` back to the ``AlchemiscaleComputeAPI`` upon completion or failure.
 The compute service will continue this behavior until it reaches a configured stop condition, receives a termination signal, or is killed.

 The compute service periodically issues a heartbeat to the ``AlchemiscaleComputeAPI``, updating its last known heartbeat datetime in its registration.
-If the compute service is killed without a chance to deregister itself, its heartbeat won't be updated, and eventually the registration will be expired by the ``AlchemiscaleComputeAPI`` and any claimed ``Task``\s unclaimed.
+If the compute service is killed without a chance to deregister itself, its heartbeat won't be updated, and eventually the registration will be expired and deregistered by the ``AlchemiscaleComputeAPI``.
 If the compute service reaches a configured stop condition or receives a termination signal, it will cease execution, deregister itself, and shut down.
 Deregistration automatically unclaims any ``"running"`` ``Task``\s and sets their status back to ``"waiting"``.